Noobderpy/CollegeAppPortfolio/README.md

-Comp sci protfolio for my college application
+Computer Science protfolio for my college application.
+Sorted by if I wrote it for class vs for fun, then by what programming language it is written in, then by the program itself.
+Each program has a brief description about what it does.